vault27/Foundation/bgp.md

 - One of the key component of the route reflection approach in addressing the scaling issue is that the RR summarizes routing information and only reflects its best path
 - Certain route reflection topologies the route reflection approach may not yield the same route selection result as that of the full IBGP mesh approach
 - A way to make route selection the same... is by configuring the intra-cluster IP metrics to be better than the inter-cluster IGP metrics, and maintaining full mesh within the cluster
-- By default Outbound iBGP updates do not modify the next-hop attribute regardless of iBGP peer type
+- By default outbound iBGP updates do not modify the next-hop attribute regardless of iBGP peer type
+- When next hop is not modified, then peering networks (between edge router and router of other AS) need to be advertised to iBGP or IGP, so all routers can reach unchanged next hop address of router from neighbor AS
+- To avoid this advertisment of peer networks next modification is used
 - Can be modified
-  - neighbor next-hop-self
+  - neighbor next-hop-self - enabled on edge routers for neighborship with internal routers
   - route-map action set ip next-hop
   - "next-hop-self ALL" for inserting RR in the data-path: packets will go via RR: Used in Unified MPLS design